thejart/pump-backend/README.md

 ```

 ### shitshow.php / Chart.js
-The shitshow.php endpoint uses Chart.js to display recent events.
-An optional GET parameter, `days` can be added to change the number of days displayed in the chart.
+The shitshow.php endpoint uses Chart.js to display recent events and accomodates a few optional GET parameters:
+- `days` (Default: 7) Changes the number of days rendered in the chart
+- `deduced` (Default: true) Toggles whether washing machine events are interpretted from the given pump events and displays them as a separate dataset. **Note:** This is admitedly *very* specific to my setup and should probably be 1) configurable and 2) not on by default, but hey, I'm the only one using this at the moment.

 <img width="995" alt="image" src="https://user-images.githubusercontent.com/1659844/171009829-07affab9-a130-4471-92c3-644c3c40cca6.png">